 Day 1: Southampton, UK

-Arrive in Southampton and embark on board P&O Britannia
+Arrive in Southampton and board P&O Britannia for your seven night cruise.

 Day 2: St Peter Port, Guernsey